emacs-elsa/Elsa/README.md

 | Flymake integration            | ✓    | ⨯    | ⨯        |
 | Language Server Protocol (LSP) | ✓    | ✓    | ⨯        |

+**Note:** when you run Elsa in a project for the first time, it is recommended to start it from the CLI because it will need to crawl all the dependencies you use and save the analysis results to cache files.
+This can take a couple of minutes if you have many dependencies (or if you include something like `org` which pulls in about 300 other packages).

+After the results are cached, next time you need them Elsa can load them from cache and this is generally very fast.

+You can start the LSP right away but it will be unresponsive during the time it is doing the initial analysis.

 ## Eask

 ### [RECOMMENDED] Using packaged version